 - The subject editor reviews the submission for the quality of content; the subject editor may reject the paper as inadequate or request some or substantial changes made to the manuscript prior to sending it out to reviewers; the subject editor will find three expert reviewers for the paper; the list of potential reviewers will be used if other options are exhausted; the editor and authors are continuously informed of the progress.

-- Reviewers are asked to make comments on the quality of the paper in two to four weeks; reviewers are asked to be fair yet supportive of a resubmission, whenever possible.
+- Reviewers are asked to make comments on the quality of the paper in two to four weeks; reviewers are asked to be fair yet supportive of a resubmission whenever possible.
 The subject editor then will make a recommendation to the editor: the publication will be either accepted/ sent back to authors for improvements/ rejected; comments will be sent back to authors by the subject editor.
-Authors must comply or explain within why they disagree with reviewers’ comments.
+Authors must comply or explain why they disagree with reviewers’ comments.
 The updated manuscript and a separate document addressing all reviewers’ comments need to be submitted to the editor and subject editor within a month.
-The subject editor’s job is to make sure that the content of the article is brought up to the level of a national refereed journal’s standards: the IRB/IACUC permission should be granted prior to any work being done and should be noted in the paper; methodology used should be appropriate; proper controls should be included, and reproducibility demonstrated; sufficient novelty & contribution to the field is expected.
+The subject editor’s job is to make sure that the content of the article is brought up to the level of a national refereed journal’s standards: the IRB/IACUC permission should be granted prior to any work being done and should be noted in the methods section; the methodology used should be appropriate; proper controls should be included, and reproducibility demonstrated; proper statistical methods should be used; sufficient novelty & contribution to the field is expected.

 - It is typical for the subject editor to send authors a direct note congratulating authors on having a review completed and making a recommendation to the editor to publish or decline the paper with clear reasons provided.
 If the recommendation is positive, the editor will provide a set of editorial requests and the potential publication timeline.